tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

        card 0
      }

-> Pops When Starting and Stopping Playback
+> Pops when starting and stopping playback

 Some modules (e.g. snd_ac97_codec and snd_hda_intel) can power off your sound card when not in use.
 This can make an audible noise (like a